Jackie-Tran/LCS-Fantasy-League/README.md

 java-Express

--Used for the backend of the app
+- Used for the backend of the app

--Create a REST API for the project
+- Create a REST API for the project

 React